+• Designated Local Green Space;

-- Improving designated Local Green Space - Enhancing existing Public Rights of Ways, with focus on those linking with nearby settlements such as Hemsby, and those that have the potential to take recreational pressure off the dunes.
+• Existing Public Rights of Ways, with focus on those linking with nearby settlements such as Hemsby, and those that have the potential to take recreational pressure off the dunes.

-7. Traffic and Transport
+Traffic and Transport

-The main road connecting villages along the coast runs along the western edge of the village's built up area.
+- 89. The main road connecting villages along the coast runs along the western edge of the village's built-up area.
 Overall the village can be fairly quiet in terms of traffic and the narrowness of streets and poor visibility at some junctions in the centre encourages low traffic speeds.
-There is concern however about speeding along Black Street, and also concern about the volume of traffic through the village centre at peak visitor times.
-Although there is ample parking for visitors in formal car parks, many visitors are inclined to park on street in the village centre so as to avoid parking charges, and there is considerable local concern about this practice.
+There is concern however about speeding along Black Street, and about the volume of traffic through the village centre at peak visitor times.
+Although there is ample parking for visitors in formal car parks, many visitors are inclined to park on street in the village centre so as to avoid parking charges with visitors often blocking junctions and private drives.
+There is considerable local concern about this practice. - 90.
 The village is connected by public transport to Great Yarmouth, with an hourly bus service, which also goes to the James Paget Hospital.
 In addition, there is a direct bus service once a week to Norwich.
-This is not sufficient to attract many people away from their cars and just 8% of people travel to work by public transport, with 86% driving.
+This is not sufficient to attract many people away from their cars and just 8% of people travel to work by public transport, with 86% driving. - 91.
+The level of public transport available is also unlikely to encourage many holiday makers out of their cars whilst visiting.
+Public transport could therefore be developed and improved to benefit both residents and visitors to Winterton-on-Sea. - 92.
 Footways are limited in the village centre, and this is part of the character.
 Footways are more consistently available along the main roads and elsewhere in the village, but these are rarely on both sides of the road.
-There are no dedicated cycle paths.
+There are no dedicated cycle paths. - 93.
 The parish is well served generally by the availability of Public Rights of Way, providing access to natural open space, such as the surrounding countryside, dunes and beach.
 These are used by many residents and visitors.
 There is a risk that this footfall increases pressure on ecologically sensitive areas of the dunes.
-There are also concerns about the condition/ maintenance of some of the footpaths, and in particular the potential loss of the connection from the village to Hemsby is keenly felt.
+There are also concerns about the condition or maintenance of some of the footpaths, and the loss of a footpath between Winterton-on-Sea and Hemsby is keenly felt by many residents.